liferay/liferay-docs/adminGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 #### User Groups and Page Templates

-Liferay allows users to have a personal set of public and private pages that each user can customize at will.
-The default configuration of those pages can be determined by the portal administrator through the `portal-ext.properties`{.western} file and optionally by providing the configuration in a LAR file.
+Liferay allows users to each have a personal site consisting of public and private pages that they can customize at will.
+The default configuration of those pages can be determined by the portal administrator through the portal-ext.properties file and optionally by providing the configuration in a LAR file.
 Though this has been a long-time feature of Liferay, it was not very flexible or easy to use.

-Liferay version 5.1 introduced the concept of page templates which are tied to User Groups.
+Liferay version 5.1 introduced the concept of page templates which are tied to user groups.
 This enables administrators to provide the same configuration for the personal pages of all (or just a subset of) users, using Liferay's GUI instead of the properties file.
 In some cases you may want to provide a different configuration for each user depending on